NREL/WaterTAP3/watertap3/docs/source/financials.rst

+.. _financials:

 Financials
 ============================================================

-This page describes the different costing and pipe partiy metrics calculated in WaterTAP3 and how they are calculated in the model.
+This page describes the different costing and pipe parity metric outputs from WaterTAP3 and how they are calculated in the model.

+.. _financials_costing_indices_and_factors:

 Costing Indices and Factors
 -----------------------------------

-Costing indicies are available in ``plant_cost_indices.csv`` located in the data folder.
+Costing indices are available in ``plant_cost_indices.csv`` located in the data folder.
+The headings are:

+    * *Year*:  The year for the costing index.
+    * *Capital_Index*: The capital index for the given year.
+    * *CatChem_Index*: The catalyst and chemical index for the given year.
+    * *Labor_Index*: The labor index for the given year.
+    * *CPI_Index*: The consumer price index (CPI) for the given year.

 There are four types of cost indices applied in WaterTAP3 – Capital, Catalysts and Chemicals, Labor and Consumer Price Index.
+WaterTAP3 calculates each of these indices for 1990-2050.
 These factors are used to help account for the time-value of investments and are used in the capital and operating cost calculations.
 The following index factors are calculated for each process model in the treatment train based on: